-The Hao amino acid building block adopts a conformation that resembles a tripeptide in a $\beta$ -strand conformation (Figure 4): the hydrazine and aromatic carboxamide groups occupy the position of the first amino acid of the tripeptide; the aromatic ring occupies the position of the second amino acid; and the oxalic and aromatic amino groups occupy the position of the third amino acid.
-One edge of the Hao unit presents an alternating array of hydrogen-bond donor and acceptor groups in the same pattern as that of a tripeptide $\beta$ -strand, while the other edge does not present this hydrogen-bonding pattern and is blocked by intramolecular hydrogen bonding and the aromatic ring.
-The blocking created by these features is reminiscent of the negative design that occurs in natural $\beta$ -sheet proteins and prevents uncontrolled edge-to-edge interactions.
+The Hao amino acid building block adopts a conformation that resembles a tripeptide in a β -strand conformation (Figure 4): The hydrazine and aromatic carboxamide groups occupy the position of the first amino acid of the tripeptide; the aromatic ring occupies the position of the second amino acid; and the oxalic and aromatic amino groups occupy the position of the third amino acid.
+One edge of the Hao unit presents an alternating array of hydrogen-bond donor and acceptor groups in the same pattern as that of a tripeptide β -strand, while the other edge does not present this hydrogen-bonding pattern and is blocked by intramolecular hydrogen bonding and the aromatic ring.
+The blocking created by these features is reminiscent of the negative design that occurs in natural β -sheet proteins and prevents uncontrolled edge-to-edge interactions.
+One of the regative design that occurs in natural β -sheet proteins and prevents uncontrolled edge-to-edge interactions.

-The macrocyclic structure formed by 1a is similar to that of the $\theta$ -defensin peptides.
-These cyclooctadecapeptides form hydrogen-bonded cyclic $\beta$ -sheet structures that are reinforced by three disulfide bridges between the non-hydrogen-bonded residues of the macrocycles.
-Figure 5 illustrates the structures of the monomer subunit of macrocyclic $\beta$ -sheet peptide 1a and the potent anti-HIV $\theta$ -defensin retrocyclin-2.
+The macrocyclic structure formed by 1a is similar to that of the θ -defensin peptides.
+These cyclooctadecapeptides form hydrogen-bonded cyclic β -sheet structures that are reinforced by three disulfide bridges between the non-hydrogen-bonded residues of the macrocycles.
+Figure 5 illustrates the structures of the monomer subunit of macrocyclic β -sheet peptide 1a and the potent anti-HIV θ -defensin retrocyclin-2.
 In both structures, the main chain forms a 54-membered ring macrocycle.
 Interestingly, retrocyclin-2 forms trimers.
-The postulated barrel-like structure of these trimers is similar to the structure of the trimers of dimers observed for macrocyclic $\beta$ -sheet peptide 1a (Figure 3).23d
+The postulated barrel-like structure of these trimers is similar to the structure of the trimers of dimers observed for macrocyclic β -sheet peptide 1a (Figure 3).